Sale % Sale Holiday sale Sale Sale % Sale Sale Holiday sale Sale Sale % Sale Sale Holiday sale

 Whenever you send a text message, an email, or other type of private data over the internet, all that information is vulnerable to cyber threats, including theft.
 Your data passes through servers, routers, and other network devices, which all can be intercepted by a bad actor looking to steal that information.
 End-to-end encryption (E2EE) comes into play to ensure the security of your data in transit.

 Essentially, end-to-end encryption is a method of scrambling data so that it can only be read on two ends — by the sender and the recipient.
 A message protected with E2EE is unreadable to any outside party, even if that party can compromise and intercept communications.
 When E2EE is applied, it turns the message's plaintext into ciphertext, which can only be decrypted with the recipient's key.
-Essentially, end-to-end encryption ensures that two parties can communicate securely over the internet.
+Essentially, end-to-end encryption ensures that two parties can communicate securely over the Internet.

 The security behind end-to-end encryption comes from the creation of a public-private key pair.
 This process, known as asymmetric cryptography, uses separate cryptographic keys for encrypting and decrypting the data.
 Public keys are primarily used to encrypt data, while private keys are only available to the owner and are used to decrypt the data.

-Why is end to end encryption important?
+Why is end-to-end encryption important?

 How does end-to-end encryption work?